Actifio/WindowsDynamicMasking/README.md

-# Windows Dynamic Data Masking
+# Microsoft SQL Server Dynamic Data Masking

 In Microsoft SQL 2016 there is a function called Dynamic Data Masking.
 Details can be found here: